MaybeCaat/hangman/README.md

 - **init_game()**

 this function is *initializating* all variables (correct word, right letters, wrong letters)

 - **draw_current_hangman()**

 this function is *drawing* current hangman, correct letters of word and errors letters

 - **input_new_letter()**

 this function is *inputting* new letter and checking the presence of a letter in word

+## words_data
+The file contains words that are used as riddles in the game

+## hangman_images
+This folder contains hangman images that are used in the stages of the game
 # TODO
 - [x] Random words generator
 - [x] Hangman images